Brown forces OT, Celtics snap skid by beating LA 125-121

 AP Sports Writer

-Instead of getting the call, Beverly drew a technical foul that gave Boston the lead to start overtime and the NBA-leading Celtics went on to beat Los Angeles 125-121 on Saturday night.
+Instead of getting the call, Beverley drew a technical foul that gave Boston the lead to start overtime and the NBA-leading Celtics went on to beat Los Angeles 125-121 on Saturday night.

 James had 41 points, nine rebounds and eight assists.
 But it was his missed layup at the end of regulation that enraged him on the court and left him simmering at his locker afterward.